leventebalogh/deployer/README.md

 ```

 ## Repository configuration
-The repository configuration should be located at the root of of your repository.
+The repository configuration should be located at the root of of your repository. <br>
 The name of the file should be `.deployer.yml`.

 ```yaml